ajitvare06/user_guide/README.md

-# User_Guide
+# Leave_Management_System
-This is a repository for User Guide technical Content
+The Leave Management System is a web-based application that allows employees to apply for leave, track leave requests, and manage their leave records efficiently.